SajivKKumar/SajivKKumar/README.md

 ## Hi there, I'm Sajiv 👋
 -  I am a computer science student at UC Berkeley!
+-  Most of my repositories are private, but reach out to me for a CV/Resume!
 -  How to reach me: sajivkumar@berkeley.edu

 <!--